Ganges (TV series): 1. "Daughter of the Mountains"

 The first episode explores the mythology surrounding the Ganges, illustrating how the natural and spiritual worlds have been intertwined in Hindu thought.
 It explains that the river's life-giving properties are the reason for its reverence.

 The episode traces the Ganges back to its source, ascending into the Himalayan mountains and visiting pilgrimage centers along the way.

-Starting at Kedarnath as the May thaw begins and hundreds of thousands of pilgrims commence their annual ascent, the episode travels through Yamunotri (the source of the Yamuna River), Badrinath (home to one of the holiest temples), and up to Gangotri.
+Starting at Kedarnath as the May thaw begins and hundreds of thousands of pilgrims commence their annual ascent, the episode travels through Yamunotri (the source of the Yamuna River), Badrinath (home to one of the holiest temples), and up Gangotri.

 Geographically, this is not the actual source, so the episode continues past Gaumukh to the Tapovan meadows, identified here as the river's true source.

 Throughout this journey, the episode showcases the region's diverse wildlife, featuring rare footage of snow leopards, the lammergeier (a large bird of prey with a 3-meter wingspan), and langur monkeys in the deodar trees.

 The episode also visits Nandadevi, India's second-highest peak, and the Valley of Flowers at its foothills, which contains over 600 plant species, including the Himalayan balsam.
 It also highlights the valley's birdlife.

 The episode concludes by showing the effects of monsoon hailstorms and rains, which contribute half of the river's water flow in just a few weeks and wash approximately 2 billion tons of sediment into the plains of India, creating fertile soil.

 The episode follows the river from Devprayag, where the Alakananda and Bhagirathi rivers converge to form the Ganges, and through the cities of Rishikesh and Haridwar.